Ruthenic/simushell/README.md

 # simushell
 Simulation of a Linux-like shell for Linux with filesystem access

-# Discord Server
-Our Discord server is YaCoding Server at https://discord.gg/4ez35Qs!
-Go check us out!

 # Starting the program
-~~Run by typing 'dotnet run' in CLI in SimuShell/SimuShell, Run releases by typing 'dotnet SimuShell.dll' 'mono SimuShell.dll' or 'mono Program.exe' (Warning: Program.exe may not be up to date, and only works with mono by my testing)~~
-~~Updated builds can be found under ruthenic/SimuShell/SimuShell/Program.exe (mono Program.exe to run, likely out-of-date) and ruthenic/SimuShell/SimuShell/bin/debug/netcoreapp3.1/SimuShell.dll (run with dotnet SimuShell.dll in dir or mono SimuShell.dll)~~
 You have to run the program (for the time being) with either `dotnet run` in the source directory or run a release, with all files around it, by running `dotnet SimuShell.dll` or `mono SimuShell.dll`.

 # Windows?